New!

 Article contents:

-What is Marketing Measurement?
+What is marketing measurement?

 Marketing measurement is critical for success.
 Without it, you will not be able to execute a marketing plan or campaign.
 Without key metrics, marketing teams will not be able to measure performance.
 Here are a few reasons why marketing measurement is so important: